AdaCore/gnatstudio/docs/users_guide/extending.rst

-This file defines an action :file:`my_action`, that you can, for example, associate with a keybinding through the :menuselection:`Edit --> Preferences...` menu.
+This file defines an action :file:`my_action`, that you can, for example, associate with a key binding through the :menuselection:`Edit --> Preferences...` menu.

 If you copy this file into one of the :file:`plugins` directories, GPS automatically loads it at startup.
 The function :func:`myfunc` is in a separate namespace, with the name :file:`mymod`, like the file.
-If you decide, during your GPS session, to edit this file, for exampl to have the function print "In myfunc2" instead, you then to reload the file by typing the following command in the Python console::
+If you decide, during your GPS session, to edit this file, for example to have the function print "In myfunc2" instead, you then to reload the file by typing the following command in the Python console::